BucketHeadP65/Translucent-Tiles/README.md

-# README IS NOT UPDATED YES UPDATES.
+# README IS NOT UPDATED YET.
 This kwinscript is based on Natalies [latest release](https://github.com/nclarius/floating-tiles/releases/latest) Kwin script.
 I took the base of the code and adapted it to make the windows transparent instead of minimizing them.
 I leave original README below for credit and reference.